pajicadvance/cherry-on-top/README.md

 Makes the bow play a bow drawing sound when being drawn by players or mobs.
 Makes dealing with skeletons easier since you can now hear them drawing the bow before they shoot.

+### Creeper explosion drops all items

+Makes creeper explosions drop every destroyed block instead of only dropping some of them.

+### Drop more XP on death

+Changes the amount of experience that the player drops on death to a percentage of the total experience they had (80% by default).

 ### Disable shulker duplication

 Disables the game mechanic that allows shulkers to duplicate by hitting each other with their bullets.